Bullet Chart in Excel

 Let’s start the work!
 Here are the steps to create bullet charts in Excel.

-1. On a blank worksheet, arrange the following data.
+Arrange the following data on a blank worksheet.
 The header of the second column will be customer satisfaction, a trendy key performance indicator.

 The first four rows will show the appropriate performance levels (poor, fair, good, excellent).
 The fifth row contains the actual value, and the sixth is the planned value.

-Very important that the sum of the first four rows be 100%.
-Not mentioned in many tutorials, but we do!
+It is very important that the sum of the first four rows be 100%.
+This is not mentioned in many tutorials, but we do!

 bullet-chart-template-elements-3

-2. Select the entire data set (B2; C8).
-Choose Insert, Charts, 2D Column, Stacked Column from the ribbon.
+Select the entire data set (B2; C8).
+From the ribbon, choose Insert, Charts, 2D Column, and Stacked Column.

 bullet-chart-template-elements-4